roboll/helmfile/README.md

 # context: kube-context # this directive is deprecated, please consider using helmDefaults.kubeContext

-#default values to set for args along with dedicated keys that can be set by contributers, cli args take precedence over these
+# Default values to set for args along with dedicated keys that can be set by contributors, cli args take precedence over these.
+# Non set values correspond to helm default flags with the similar name.
 helmDefaults:
   tillerNamespace: tiller-namespace  #dedicated default key for tiller-namespace
   tillerless: false                  #dedicated default key for tillerless